GRAILunholy/LE-Screencap-Buddy/README.md

 ## Personal Reccs:
 - secondary screenshot location for higher quality png over bmp
 - list of mods shown in screenshots, that one you'll need to figure out

+thanks to:
+nanuke, herobrine24, tajfun403
+mass effect modding discord
+for troubleshooting my hide ui mod lol

+and the team that makes the fuckin tools fuck sake